-Miami is also home to the Ottawa County Historical Society’s Dobson Museum, where Native American artifacts and other historic items depict the lives of early settlers and the legacy of the great lead and zinc mines.
+Miami is also home to the Ottawa County Historic Society’s Dobson Museum, where Native American artifacts and other historic items depict the lives of early settlers and the legacy of the great lead and zinc mines.

 Just outside Miami is the last section of the original nine-foot wide “Ribbon Road” listed as an Oklahoma National Historic Landmark.

 This section of the road predates Route 66, having been built in the early 1920s.
 Legend has it that when the road was buiOklahoma’sma’s budget was tight, so rather than covering half the mileage, they covered half the width.
 This remarkable piece of vintage pavement zigzags 13 miles between Miami and Afton.
 Amazingly, this original stretch of pavement is in very good shape for its age, but be careful along this stretch for oncoming vehicles.
 If you plan to travel this short stretch of the Mother Road, use caution if it has been raining or you have an oversized vehicle.